ravanbod/dockerwatcher/README.md

 Docker Watcher can be run in three different modes, providing flexibility based on your requirements:

 1. **Watcher Mode:**
-    - Collects data from Docker's event system and pushes it to Redis.
+    - Collects data from Docker's event system and pushes it to the queue.
     - Ideal for distributed environments where multiple instances collect data from different Docker engines.

 2. **Notification Mode:**
-    - Retrieves data from Redis and sends notifications to users.
+    - Retrieves data from the queue and sends notifications to users.
     - Useful for centralizing the notification logic in a single service.

 3. **Watcher and Notification Mode:**
     - Combines both watcher and notification functionalities.
     - Collects data and sends notifications in one go, simplifying the deployment.

 By using lists in Redis, Docker Watcher creates queues of messages, ensuring efficient and orderly processing of events.
+(Also you can use dwqueue instead of redis!)

 ### Notification Platforms